Maurice Rose: World War I

-Rose was assigned to command a platoon in the 353rd Infantry Regiment, a unit of the 89th Division.
+With American entry into World War I having occurred in April 1917, after receiving his commission, Rose was assigned to command a platoon in the 353rd Infantry Regiment, a unit of the 89th Division.
 The division was organized and trained at Camp Funston to prepare for service in France, and in December 1917 he was promoted to temporary first lieutenant.
 In May 1918, the division traveled by train to Camp Mills, New York, and it departed for Europe by ship in June.
 Later that month, the 89th Division arrived in Liverpool, England and a week later they arrived in France.

 The 89th Division completed additional training until August, when it relieved the 82nd Division in the Lucey sector, near the city of Toul.
 Rose's battalion of the 353rd Infantry took up defensive positions near Metz, where they began preparations to participate in the Meuse–Argonne offensive.
 Rose took part in combat throughout the offensive, and was wounded at St. Mihiel, including being hit by shrapnel during a German mortar and artillery barrage, as well as sustaining a concussion.
 He initially refused to be evacuated, but he collapsed from exhaustion.
 Medics removed him from the battlefield, and he was taken to the 89th Division's hospital near the village of Flirey.

 After a few days of convalescence, Rose left the hospital against medical advice and returned to his unit.
 With medical officials unsure of his whereabouts, the Army reported to Rose's parents that he been killed, an error which took several days to correct.
-Rose continued to serve with the 353rd Infantry until the war ended in November due to the Armistice with Germany.
+Rose continued to serve with the 353rd Infantry until the war ended with the Armistice of 11 November 1918.
 He remained in Germany as part of the Army of Occupation, and was discharged in June 1919.